Published: 2026-05-04

 Implementation Roadmap

 The joint guidance recommends an incremental deployment approach: begin with clearly defined low-risk, non-sensitive use cases, assess continuously against evolving threat models, and expand the deployment footprint only as the organization’s security controls and governance practices have been validated at each stage [1].
 This section translates that guidance into a phased implementation roadmap structured around the three horizons of enterprise security program management.
+The phasing is informed both by the Five Eyes guidance’s incrementalism and by the Mythos-ready briefing’s documentation of compressed defender timelines: aggressive 90-day execution against a stable architecture, rather than a multi-year program plan, is the appropriate cadence [18].

 Immediate Actions: Establish the Foundation